 Putting together the cake was pretty straightforward.
 I placed the two cakes next to each other and applied a layer of butter cream frosting to fill the gaps between them.
 Then I placed a large dollop of cream and smoothed out a bit and stacked the third on top of them, slightly off-center so that the front end of the car looked slightly longer than the boot.

 I had to crumb coat the cake since I was picking up a lot of crumbs.
 While waiting for that to set, I estimated the size of the wheels and cut out about 8 circles from cookie batter and baked them.

 After applying the final icing, for the cake decoration, I drew out the outlines and details with icing darkened with cocoa powder.
 I used polo mints for the lights and chocolate finger biscuits for the bumper bars.
-The wheels were coated with circles of chocolate cream and glued onto the cake with a bit of icing.
+In order to glue on the wheels, I coated them with circles of chocolate cream and stuck them onto the cake with a bit of icing.

 This was a Volkswagen bug car cake I made for my son’s third birthday.
 It serves about 5 people.
 I started by baking a cherry chip cake in a loaf pan.
 If you need more servings you could bake a sheet cake and decorate it to look like a road.

 I then carved the shape of a car and covered in butter cream then a layer of orange fondant (to help with carving you can freeze the cake first).
 My kids love fondant as I make it out of marshmallows but if your kids don’t like it they can pick it off and there is butter cream underneath.